pnp/blog/content/weekly-agenda/24-10-07/index.md

 ---
-title: Weekly Agenda - 30th of September 2024 week
+title: Weekly Agenda - 7th of October 2024 week
 date: 2024-09-26T09:33:03.394Z
 author: Vesa Juvonen
 githubname: vesajuvonen
 categories:
   - weekly agenda
 images:
-  - images/weeklysummary40.png
+  - images/weeklysummary41.png
 tags: []
 type: trending
 videos: null
-draft: false
+draft: true
 ---

 We want to give you a better overview on what's happening each week.
 This is a summary blog post of all the community activities such as community calls and presenters, newly uploaded videos, upcoming events and more 🚀